Curlew Country Background

 Monitoring of over 30 nests in 2015 and 2016 established that nest failure was due to predation or accidental agricultural nest disturbance.
 Only 3 nests got beyond egg stage to chick stage each year; in 2016 the 3 nests were those protected by temporary electric fencing.

-Implemented colour ringing programme and fixed two satellite tags to migratory birds to gain greater information of their winter habits.
+Implemented colour ringing programme and fixed two satellite tags to migratory birds to gain a deeper understanding of their winter habits.

 Interventions to start curlew recovery: